confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 We may want to introduce a limit to the number of rows that may be returned from these `executeQuery()` methods, in order to decrease the likelihood of running out of memory.

+For `BatchQueryResult`, the `columnNames()` and `columnTypes()` methods are not strictly necessary as this same information is contained in `Row` and (unlike the `StreamedQueryResult`) the rows are returned at the same time as the query result object itself.
+I think it's nice to have them for purposes of consistency but we remove them if others think the additional methods are redundant.

 ### Insert values